-Whatever your scientific interests, the Department of Biology and Earth Science has something to offer.
+Whatever your scientific interests, be ready to hit the ground running in the Department of Biology and Earth Science.

 Department of Biology & Earth Science

 Be ready to hit the ground running in the Biology and Earth Science department!
 We offer a rigorous curriculum that provides a strong foundation in the sciences, while preparing students for a variety of exciting postgraduate endeavors, including employment and graduate or professional school.
 From the very first year, students are actively engaged in the classroom, laboratory, and field as they take classes in each of the diverse areas offered by the department:

 - Biochemistry and Molecular Biology: Understanding how organisms, cells, and molecules function at the molecular level

 - Environmental Science: Science for tackling today’s environmental issues